-As a holistic response to these interconnected challenges, we have developed an integrated Population-Health-Environment (PHE) approach, which combines reproductive health services with our marine conservation, sustainable fisheries and coastal livelihood initiatives.
+As a holistic response to these interconnected challenges, we have developed an integrated Population-Health-Environment (PHE) approach combining reproductive health services with marine conservation, sustainable fisheries and coastal livelihood initiatives.

 Sir David Attenborough - Renowned naturalist, broadcaster and presenter of the BBC's Madagascar series

 A model for everyone working to conserve the natural life-support systems of our troubled planet."